 Within two months after returning home, the sending district must electronically submit a report and evaluation to TRF on the GSE team's experience and impressions of the study tour.
-Use the GSE Final Report form on page 47 and the GSE Evaluation Form on page 49 of this handbook as guides.
+Use the GSE Final Report form on page 50 and the GSE Evaluation Form on page 52 of this handbook as guides.
+An electronic version of the form is available upon request.
 The final report should be an electronic collation of the one- to two-page accounts from each team member and include

-- The nature and extent of cooperation with the host district - The process for selecting the team - Excerpts from the individual accounts of GSE team members - Quotes from team members and team leaders
+- The nature and extent of cooperation with the host district - The process for selecting the team - Excerpts from the individual accounts of GSE team members - Quotes from team members and team leader